 - Why you will enjoy teaching your subject?

-- What you have to offer to teaching, other than specialist subject knowledge?
+- What do you have to offer to teaching, other than specialist subject knowledge?

 - School and work experience statement - 1,600 characters setting out how your education and work experience to date contributes to your future career.
 Make sure you include information about all your work experience, and account for any periods that do not fall into either category (travelling, gap year and so on).

-A group task or exercise which involves your group having to achieve a task as a team.
-Your aim in this exercise is to ensure that the group reach that goal, and to contribute to the team effort.
+- A group task or exercise which involves your group having to achieve a task as a team.
+Your aim in this exercise is to ensure that the group reaches that goal, and to contribute to the team effort.